kellyshreeve/AB-testing-rides-analysis/README.md

 # Project Overview

 This repository hosts a data science project for Zuber, a new ride share company launching in Chicago.
-It is an in-depth analysis of customer behvior in the area and includes descriptive statistics, data visualizations, and hypothesis tests on data from competitors in the area.
+It is an in-depth analysis of customer behavior in the area and includes descriptive statistics, data visualizations, and hypothesis tests on data from competitors in the area.

 # Installation and Setup